auth0/docs/articles/integrations/aws-api-gateway-2/part-2.md

 ## Prepare the Custom Authorizer

 You can [download a sample custom authorizer](https://github.com/auth0-samples/jwt-rsa-aws-custom-authorizer) that supports Auth0-issued tokens.
-Afterwards, you'll need to customize the files so that the custom authorizer works for your environment.
+Afterward, you'll need to customize the files so that the custom authorizer works for your environment.

-1. Unzip the folder containing the sample files you downloaded above to the location of your choice, and navigate into the folder using the command line.
+1. Unzip the folder containing the sample files you downloaded above to the location of your choice, and navigate to the folder using the command line.

 2. Within the sample folder, run `npm install` to install the Node.js packages required for deployment; AWS requires that these files be included in the bundle you will upload to AWS during a later step.